RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 - (Case Study)

-- (Proven tips).
+- (Proven Tips)

-We sprinkle powerful words in the title tags:
+We sprinkle powerful words in the title tags.

-Here is also a list of powerful words:
+Here is a list of powerful words:

 - Effective